NLnetLabs/rpki-doc/source/routinator/monitoring.rst

    routinator server --rtr 192.0.2.13:3323 --http 192.0.2.13:9556

-The HTTP service has three monitoring endpoints on the following paths:
+The HTTP service has these monitoring endpoints on the following paths:

 :command:`/version`
      Returns the version of the Routinator instance